 Plus, I was terrified – or plain embarrassed – to talk about my health and gut issues.
 I was simply hoping that they would go away again.
 Magically disappear.
 But of course they didn’t.
 They just got worse.

-Eventually I was so desperate and saw a naturopath and dietitian.
+Eventually I was desperate enough to see a naturopath and dietitian.

-Once I’d cleaned out my pantry, it looked pretty sparse… and I was on a super steep learning curve to life after gluten.
+Once I’d cleaned out my pantry, it looked pretty sparse.
+And I was now on a super steep learning curve to life after gluten.
 Without any regrets.

 Because eating gluten-free and travelling don’t always go hand in hand easily.